 We are not saying don’t try new diets, but you may do more damage to your body than good if it’s not the right diet for you.

 We all do everything we can to keep our health goals on track, but what about fueling your brain?
 Every 65 seconds, someone in the United States develops Alzheimer’s.
 But, you can lower your chances by incorporating some of these foods into your diet.
 Berries, leafy greens, whole grains, fish, even wine – all of these are known to help the brain in one way or another.

 In a study done by Rush University, the MIND diet, much like the components of a Mediterranean diet, led to a 53% decreased risk of Alzheimer’s development for those who strictly followed it, and 35% for those who moderately followed it.

 Fuel your body, but also make sure you’re fueling your brain.
 It is just as vital.

 About your food, your exercise, everything!

-2020 was a very trying year for all of us.
-The most important thing you can do in 2021 is be mindful about what you’re putting into your body.
+The most important thing you can do in 2022 is be mindful about what you’re putting into your body.
 Food is a primary determinant of the strength of our immune systems, how much inflammation is in our body, and how we fight off viruses.

 The Bottom Line